best-practice-and-impact/qa-of-code-guidance/book/testing_code.md

 If you have intentionally altered the functionality of your code, this will likely break existing tests.
 Failing tests here are a good reminder that your should update your documentation and tests to reflect the new functionality.

-If your collection of tests runs quickly, it's simplest to run them all often.
+If your collection of tests runs quickly, it's simplest to run them all often - and people will be more likely to.
 If some tests take considerably longer to run, you might want to run these less often - perhaps only when relevant changes have been made.
 Otherwise, running the entire collection of tests has the added benefit of capturing unexpected side-effects of your changes.
 For example, you might pick up an unexpected failure in part of your code that you have not directly changed.
+Without tests, another user of the code base may have a shock when their code stops working when they haven't changed it.

 It's not easy to remember to run your tests at regular intervals.
 You're already putting effort into `commit`ing your changes to a version control system regularly.